GRANTS AT PCF

 The PCF Board of Governors have identified four funding areas that are considered priorities: improving health, advancing education, promoting arts and culture, and enhancing quality of life.
 If you have any questions about whether your program or organization would fit within PCF’s mission, please reach out.

 All applicants must be a 501(c)(3) organization with a physical presence is in Pinellas County.
 Except for our Social Opportunity Works Fund grants, all applying organizations must be at least one year in operation at the time of application.
-Furthermore, our Cultural Outreach and Special Interest grants are by invitation only.
+Several of our grants, like the Special Interest grants, are by invitation only.

 Government entities will only be considered for funding through Senior Citizens Services grants, provided that the proposed project serves the 55+ population.